Corporate Governance Report

 The Company has established procedures governing all interested person transactions to ensure that they are properly reviewed and approved.
 The Group does not have a general mandate from shareholders for interested person transactions pursuant to Rule 920 of the Catalist Rules.

-During 9M2020, the aggregate value of all interested person transactions are as follows:
+During FY2022, the aggregate value of all interested person transactions are as follows:

-As at the end of 9M2020, there was an aggregate outstanding loan amount of S$7,494,146 due to Pollux Treasures Pte.
+As at the end of FY2022, there was an aggregate outstanding loan amount of S$4,805,220 due to Pollux Treasures Pte.
 Ltd., a company wholly-owned by Pollux Botero Pte.
 Ltd. (a 50:50 joint venture with Goldman Morgan Holdings Pte.
 Ltd.), from the Company and Goldman Morgan Holdings Pte.
-Ltd..
-This loan is unsecured and interest-free, and is repayable on demand.
+Ltd. This loan is unsecured and interest-free, and is repayable on demand.

-Save as disclosed in this annual report, there were no other material contracts (not being contracts entered into in the ordinary course of business) entered into by the Company or any of its subsidiaries involving the interests of the CEO, any Director or controlling shareholder, either still subsisting at the end of 9M2020, or if not then subsisting, entered into since the end of the previous financial year.
+Save as disclosed in this annual report, there were no other material contracts entered into by the Company or any of its subsidiaries involving the interests of the CEO, any Director or controlling shareholder, either still subsisting at the end of FY2022, or if not then subsisting, entered into since the end of the previous ﬁnancial year.

-With reference to Rule 1204(21) of the Catalist Rules, there was no non-sponsor fee paid to the Company’s sponsor, SAC Capital Private Limited for 9M2020.
+With reference to Rule 1204(21) of the Catalist Rules, there was no non-sponsor fee paid to the Company’s sponsor, Novus Corporate Finance Pte.
+Ltd., for FY2022.